xa-xa-xa/algo/readme.md

-Collection of solutions for common algoruthmical problems in JS
+Collection of solutions for common algorithmic problems in JS